DeborahK/Gentle-Introduction-to-HTML/README.md

-# Gentle Introduction To HTML
+# Gentle Introduction To HTML for Beginners
 Files for the "Gentle Introduction to HTML for Beginners" course.

 Links to the courses in this series: